NathanCheshire/Cyder/README.md

 ## Usage and Setup

-To get starting with Cyder, first download your favorite Java IDE such as IntelliJ, NetBeans, Eclipse, etc. You'll then want to make sure the IDE supports gradle operations.
-Next, clone Cyder via repo `git clone https://github.com/NathanCheshire/Cyder.git`.
+To get started with Cyder, first download your favorite Java IDE such as IntelliJ, NetBeans, Eclipse, etc. You'll then want to make sure the IDE supports gradle operations.
+Next, clone Cyder via `git clone https://github.com/NathanCheshire/Cyder.git`.
 Now load the project in your IDE and allow the gradle setup task to run and the IDE to synchronize.
-Make sure that you have a Java 17 SDK installed and set(I use temurin as the vendor).
-Additionally make sure your java bytecode version is set to 17 and that the project language level is set to `17 (Preview) - Pattern matching for switch`.
+Make sure that you have a Java 17 SDK installed and set as the project SDK (I use temurin as the vendor).
+Additionally, make sure your Java bytecode version is set to 17 and that the project language level is set to `17 (Preview) - Pattern matching for switch`.
 Now you'll be able to run Cyder by a runtime configuration which invokes the main method inside of `Cyder.java` which is located in the `genesis` package.
 Once started, Cyder should recognize there are no users found and prompt for the creation of a user.
 Go ahead and create an account now.

 For development purposes, you may want to initialize another props file within the root directory to store your keys, passwords, and other sensitive data.
-This file should NOT be tracked via your VCS.
-Within this file, add two
-props: `debug_hash_name` with the value of your username and `debug_hash_password` with the value of your password hashed once using SHA256 (hint: you can hash your password inside of Cyder using the hashing widget).
-Follow the format of `props.ini` when creating your own props file.
+This file should NOT be tracked via your VCS (add it to to your .gitignore if you don't use the name propkeys.ini).
+Within this file, add two props: `debug_hash_name` with the value of your username and `debug_hash_password` with the value of your password hashed once using SHA256 (hint: you can hash your password inside of Cyder using the hashing widget).
+Follow the ini key-value format or copy from `props.ini` when creating your own props file.
 You may name your props file whatever you wish, just make sure you tell Cyder to load it in `PropLoader.java`s prop files list.
-One last thing, make sure you annotate these key props and any other props whose values you do not want appearing in the log files with `@no_log`.
+One last thing, make sure that you annotate these key props and any other props whose values you do not want appearing in the log files with `@no_log`.
 This will prevent the logger from writing the value to the log file when props are loaded at runtime.